 EARLINET is a key component of the ACTRIS infrastructure, which represents a big step towards a better coordination of the atmospheric observations in Europe towards the establishment of the European component of an Integrated Atmospheric Global System as part of GEOSS, the Global Earth Observation System of Systems (GEOSS, 2005).
 EARLINET is also a contributing network to the GAW Programme.

-In the frame of ACTRIS-2 project, the Lidar Calibration Centre (LiCal) has been created (see LiCal in ACTRIS-2).
-LiCal offers a wide range of services to test and calibrate lidars and ceilometers, starting from the characterization and optimization of single components, to the assessment of the whole system’s performance, and training of instrument operators.
-LiCal is a multi-installation facility located in Romania (INOE), Germany (LMU), and Italy (CNR-IMAA).
+In the frame of ACTRIS, the Centre for Aerosol Remote Sensing (CARS) has been created.
+CARS offers a wide range of services to test and calibrate aerosol high-power aerosol lidars, automatic low-power lidars and ceilometers, automatic sun/sky/polarized/lunar photometer, to assess the whole system’s performance, starting from the characterization and optimization of single components, and to train instrument operators.

-For more information about LiCal, visit the LiCal website.
+For more information about LiCal, visit the CARS webpage.

-At present, 28 stations distributed over Europe are part of the network.
+At present, 31 active stations distributed over Europe are part of the network.